LucEnden/deth/README.md

 ## Getting started

-1. Download the DeSmuME exe first and run it
+1. Download the DeSmuME exe first and run it (see downloads section)
-2. Try to open a ROM, this creates a ROM folder
+2. Try to open a ROM, this creates the ROM folder
 3. Follow the Setup guide bellow
 4. Close DeSmuME
-5. Download the ROM
+5. Download the Pokemon Platinum ROM (see downloads section)
-6. Place the ROM in the ROM folder created by DeSmuME
+6. Place the Platinum ROM in the ROM folder created by DeSmuME
 7. Open DeSmuME and load the ROM

 ### Downloads